Boomplay, a Spotify-style music and video streaming service for African music and Africa, raises $20M

 “Music has no borders, and we’re committed to providing a rich and high-quality music experience for all users — not just in Africa, but around the world,” said Boomplay CEO Joe He.
 “This investment will help us do just that, by fostering cultural interchange and helping people communicate through the universal language of music.”

 Boomplay’s rise in Africa, meanwhile, comes at a time when streaming services that dominate in other parts of the world, such as Spotify and Apple Music, have yet to really break into the African continent.
-Spotify launched its first service in Africa in the continent’s most developed market — South Africa — in March 2018 and has yet to expand to more countries, while Apple — with its premium pricing — has by Choi’s estimate has sold less than 1 million iPhones in the region, which limits its potential growth.
+Spotify launched its first service in Africa in the continent’s most developed market — South Africa — in March 2018, and has yet to expand to more countries, while Apple — with its premium pricing — has by Choi’s estimate sold less than 1 million iPhones in the region, which limits its potential growth.

 Boomplay’s growth has — predictably — mirrored that of the handsets where it is preinstalled, but notably covers a number of countries in the sub-Saharan region, as well as a strong range of local music alongside more international tracks, by way of deals with large labels like Universal Music and Warner Music.